-Dirty filters will also make your system much less efficient and can end up costing you a lot in unnecessary funds.
+Dirty filters will also make your system much less efficient and can end up costing you a lot of unnecessary funds.
 You should realistically change your air filter every 30 days, especially if they tend to get clogged quite often.
 You should never wait longer than 90 days to replace your filter.

 The first thing you should do is to swap out your filter, then go and pickup plenty of backup air filters so you’re ready to replace them as needed throughout the winter.

-Turn On Your Furnace A Few Times Before It Gets Really Cold
+Turn on Your Furnace A Few Times Before It Gets Really Cold

 Do not wait for the first really cold day to turn on and test out your furnace.
 Try your furnace out at least three times when it is still relatively mild out.
 You never know what happens to your heating system during the off-season.
 There can be build up, or even small animals in the ventilation systems or flue—which can prevent your HVAC system from working properly.

-Call A Professional For Regular Maintenance
+Call A Professional for Regular Maintenance

 Every fall, you should schedule a professional maintenance appointment for your HVAC system.
 Your furnace is a complex piece of equipment, it not only has an internal flame, but it also uses carbon monoxide and natural gas to produce heat.
 In short, if you don’t have professional training on how to work with these elements, you shouldn’t mess with your system.